QuickStart Program

 Watch the video below to learn more about QuickStart.

-The QuickStart program will include online sessions, face-to-face sessions, technical assistance calls, a draft concept paper, a draft grant proposal, and a mock review of draft grant proposals.
-The program will be offered from June 2023 through January 2024, with a mock review of applications in January 2024.
+The QuickStart program will include online sessions, face-to-face sessions, technical assistance calls, draft grant proposal, and a mock review of draft grant proposals.
+The program will be offered from April 2025 through January 2026, with a mock review of applications in January 2026.

 We are encouraging both newly forming and established community-academic research teams to apply.
-If you are an individual community representative or academic interested in the program but do not yet have a partner, please apply by our early deadline (March 20, 2023) and our team will provide you with support in finding potential partners.
-Team application deadline is April 17, 2023.
+If you are an individual community representative or academic interested in the program but do not yet have a partner, please apply by our early deadline in January 2025 (exact date to be updated) and our team will provide you with support in finding potential partners.
+Team application deadline is in March 2025 (exact date to be updated).

 Priority is given to people based in California.
 However, individuals and teams outside of California will be considered as space allows.
 QuickStart is offered free of charge and includes tuition, overnight accommodations for out-of-town participants (if there are in-person meetings), all meals during in-person sessions, and transportation for all participants in California.
 Please see the call for application for full details.
 At any point, you can send questions to us at QuickStartTP@gmail.com.

-QuickStart fillable application for Team or Individuals (.docx) Link
+QuickStart fillable application for team or individuals coming soon

 At the end of QuickStart CPPR teams will have: